-The Fairfax County delegation to the General Assembly will hold a public hearing regarding the upcoming 2021 session on Saturday, January 9, from 9 a.m. to 12 p.m.
+The Fairfax County delegation to the General Assembly will hold a public hearing regarding the upcoming 2022 session on Saturday, January 8, from 9 a.m. to 12 p.m., or until the last registered person speaks.
 Due to the COVID-19 pandemic, the hearing will be held virtually.
 Fairfax County is assisting with the logistics of the delegation’s event.
-Registration for this year’s hearing is now closed.
-There will be no sign ups on the day of the event.
+Registration has been closed.
 Additional guidelines for those interested in speaking at the public forum are as follows:

-- The event will be limited to not more than 70 speakers that are residents of Fairfax County.
-Speakers will have a two-minute window to address the Delegation.
+- The event will be limited to not more than 70 speakers that are residents of Fairfax County

 - Eligible residents requiring assistance will be helped as needed.

 - Speaking slots will be numbered based on a first come, first served allocation.

 - Fairfax County residents may register to speak as an individual or on behalf of an organization serving County residents.

 - Requests for ADA accommodations should be made as soon as possible but no later than 48 hours before the public hearing.